matthew-tucker/Insight-Data-Engineering-2018/README.md

 ## Input

-The input should contain three files, all stored in `input/`:
+The input must contain contain three files, all stored in `input/`.
+The program will exit with status 1 if none of the following files exist:

 * `actual.txt`: the actual observed stock values
 * `predicted.txt`: the model-predicted stock values